Edward S. Rubin

 Alumni Chair Professor of Environmental Engineering and Science

 Professor of Engineering and Public Policy and Mechanical Engineering

 When to call: Rubin's research explores techical, economic and policy issues related to energy and the environment, including electric power systems, carbon capture and sequestration technologies, climate change mitigation strategies, energy and environmental technology innovation, government policies and integrated assessments.

 Among his many international activities Rubin was a coordinating lead author for the Intergovernmental Panel on Climate Change (IPCC), co-recipient of the 2007 Nobel Peace Prize.

-Ed Rubin is a professor of Environmental Engineering and Science, Engineering and Public Policy and Mechanical Engineering.
+Ed Rubin is a professor of Mechanical Engineering and Engineering and Public Policy.
 He discusses his work to analyze energy systems and bring about innovations for energy and the environment.

 Rubin presented about clean coal discussing whether it is an oxymoron or a path to sustainability at the symposium celebrating the launch of the institute.